 Most of the time, a Beagle will chase the animals but won’t actually hurt them.
 Rather, they just enjoy the chase.
 After catching or cornering the cat (or other animal), the dog doesn’t usually engage in violence towards the animal.

-Beagles may also show aggression when they are in pain.
-If your Beagle is in pain, he or she may growl or even bite anyone who comes too close.
-This is because they think being touched will cause more pain.
+Beagles may also show aggression to both other animals or humans when they are in pain.
+If your dog is in pain, he or she may growl or even bite anyone who comes too close.
+This is likely because they think being touched will cause more pain.

 It’s also not uncommon for Beagles to become aggressive towards themselves after injuring themselves.
 It’s why some hunting dogs will bite their foot if it get’s caught in a bear trap.
 In fact, this is all part of the dog’s survival instincts.